SoftwareAG/adabas-go-api/doc/README.md

 ## Build

-Adabas Go API can be download using the `go get` command:
+Adabas API for Go can be download using the `go get` command:

 ```bash
 go get -u github.com/SoftwareAG/adabas-go-api/adabas